steemit/steem/doc/exchangequickstart.md

 docker run -d --name steemd-exchange . docker cp steemd-exchange:/usr/local/steemd-default/bin/steem /local/path/to/steemd docker cp steemd-exchange:/usr/local/steemd-default/bin/cli-wallet /local/path/to/cli-wallet
+docker stop steemd-exchange
 ```

-For your convenience, we have provided a provided an [example_config](doc/example_config.ini) that should be sufficient to run an exchange node.
+For your convenience, we have provided a provided an [example\_config](doc/example\_config.ini) that we expect should be sufficient to run your exchange node.
+Be sure to rename it to simply `config.ini`.

-### Create directories to store blockchain and wallet data outside of docker
+### Create directories to store blockchain and wallet data outside of Docker

 For re-usability, you can create directories to store blockchain and wallet data and easily link them inside your docker container.